Simon Fraser, 11th Lord Lovat: 1745 rising

+Aftermath of Culloden

 Charles was escorted from the battle field to Gorthleck House, where he met Lovat, who advised him to regroup in the hills.
 The next morning they went their separate ways; Lovat was rowed across Loch Ness but his escape was hampered by a combination of gout and arthritis which meant he had to be carried on a litter.
 In the aftermath of Culloden, Prince William, Duke of Cumberland realised that the British Army did not have a good map of the Scottish Highlands to locate Jacobite dissenters such as Simon Fraser, so that they could be put on trial.
 This led to the formation of the Ordnance Survey.
-During the post-Culloden search for Jacobites, John Ferguson, commander of the Royal Navy vessel Furnace, received information that Lovat was hiding on an island in Loch Morar, and he was arrested on 7 June.
+During the post-Culloden search for Jacobites, John Ferguson, commander of the Royal Navy vessel Furnace, received information that Lovat was hiding on the island known as Eilean Bàn in Loch Morar, on 7 June.
+In response, Royal Navy crews under the command of Captain John Fergussone of HMS Furnace and Captain Duff of HMS Terror portaged over nine miles of rough terrain.
+According to a later report by Bishop John Geddes, Lovat had gone to Eilean Bàn, which was a chapel, library, and former seminary for the illegal and underground Catholic Church in Scotland, to make his Confession to Bishop Hugh MacDonald, the Vicar Apostolic of the Highland District.
+Although both men and everyone else with them fled the island and into the mountains upon seeing the Royal Navy's approach, Lovat was unable to keep up, was left behind, and was found by the sailors hiding inside a cave along the nearby Glen created by the River Meoble.
+Bishop MacDonald escaped and was later smuggled to France.

+In his naval history of the Jacobite rising and its aftermath, historian John S. Gibson commented about the capture of Lord Lovat at Loch Morar, "London, which, with the events of the past year, had come to abhor highlanders, could scarcely have been more elated had Charles Edward himself been caught.
+A small mythology was quick to grow up about the circumstances of his capture, as in the contemporary print of Fergussone and the soldiers of Guise's bursting in on the aged peer disguised as an old woman."

-Brought to London for trial, one of his stops was at St Albans, where he was sketched by William Hogarth; this shows him listing points on his fingers, although what these were is uncertain.
+Brought to London for trial, one of his stops was at St Albans, which is probably where he was sketched by William Hogarth, later popular when turned into an etching; this shows him listing points on his fingers, although what these were is uncertain.